Dissociative Disorder and Divorce in Arizona

 Dissociative Disorder and Divorce in Arizona | Impact on Divorce

 People who have suffered physical or sexual abuse, particularly children, have a greater likelihood of developing a dissociative disorder.
-The “DSM” reports that 70% of people with the disease who are treated on an outpatient basis will attempt suicide.
+The “DSM” reports that 70% of people with the disease who recieve treatment on an outpatient basis will attempt suicide.
 Individuals with the disorder may also self-mutilate, such as cutting themselves.

 Individuals with the disorder range from mildly affected to significantly affected.
 The DSM notes that high functioning people suffering from dissociative disorder often experience problems in their family life and parenting of their children.